Specialization of N\'eron-Severi groups in positive characteristic: Brauer groups in families

-is an isomorphism \end{lemma} Replacing \cite[Proposition 3.2.1]{brauer} with Lemma \ref{lemmaidentification} and \cite[Fact 3.4.1]{brauer} with the main result of \cite{UOIpositive}, one can make the arguments in the proof of \cite[Theorem 1.2.1]{brauer} work in positive characteristic and prove Corollary \ref{corollarybrauer}.
+is an isomorphism. \end{lemma} Replacing \cite[Proposition 3.2.1]{brauer} with Lemma \ref{lemmaidentification} and \cite[Fact 3.4.1]{brauer} with the main result of \cite{tamagawa}, one can make the arguments in the proof of \cite[Theorem 1.2.1]{brauer} work in positive characteristic and prove Corollary \ref{corollarybrauer}.
 In the same way, using the arguments in the proof of \cite[Theorem 3.5.1]{brauer}, one gets the following unconditional variant: \begin{corollary} Let $X$ be a curve and assume that the Zariski closure of the image of $\pi_1(X)$ acting on $H^2(Y_{\overline \eta},\Ql(1))$ is connected.
-Then there exists an integer $C:=C(Y\rightarrow X,\ell)$ such that for all but finitely many $x\in X(k)$. \end{corollary}
+If $Y\rightarrow X$ has the $LU$-property in degree 2, then there exists an integer $C:=C(Y\rightarrow X,\ell)$ such that for all but finitely many $x\in X(k)$. \end{corollary}